Project Risk Management Plan and Process

 Article Thumbnail

 All project work has associated risks and uncertainty when you start planning about it.
-When you look at the value and the profit which you may achieve from the project, you should always consider all the risks which also have the probability of occurring.
+When you look at the value and the profit that you may achieve from the project, you should always consider all the risks that also have the probability of occurring.
 When companies overlook the risks which may occur, they run into trouble such as being over budget or past the deadline.
 When you don’t understand what will go wrong in your project, and what will happen if anything goes wrong, you are easily prone to trouble and failure.
 As they say that prevention is better than cure, you should always be ready with the preventive measures to avoid risk and also measures to deal with it when something does not go according to the plan.

 What is Project Risk Management?